-The purpose of the communication described in the Report on Internal Control Over Financial Reporting and the Report on Compliance and Other Matters sections is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Council's internal control or compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Council's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Council's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-Washington, District of Columbia February 24, 2022
+Washington, DC February 22, 2023